Still Shining

 From Wikipedia, the free encyclopedia

-Still Shining (Korean: 샤이닝) is an ongoing South Korean television series starring Park Jin-young and Kim Min-ju.
-It premiered on JTBC on March 6, 2026, and airs every Friday at 20:50 (KST).[1]
+Still Shining (Korean: 샤이닝) is a 2026 South Korean television series starring Park Jin-young and Kim Min-ju.
+It aired on JTBC from March 6, to April 3, 2026, every Friday at 20:50 (KST).[1]
 It is also available for streaming on Netflix globally.[2]

 | Still Shining | |